 The National Eating Disorders Association (NEDA) supports individuals and families affected by eating disorders and serves as a catalyst for prevention, cures, and access to quality care.
 As the leading not-for-profit organization in the United States advocating on behalf of and supporting those affected by eating disorders, NEDA's lifesaving programs reach millions every year.

 Binge Eating Disorder Association (BEDA)

 Toll Free: (855) 855-2322

-Founded in 2008, the Binge Eating Disorder Association (BEDA) is a national organization that focuses on providing leadership, recognition, prevention, and treatment of BED and associated weight stigma.
+Founded in 2008, the Binge Eating Disorder Association (BEDA) is a national organization that focuses on providing leadership, recognition, prevention, and treatment of binge eating disorder (BED) and associated weight stigma.
 Through outreach, education, and advocacy, BEDA facilitates increased awareness, proper diagnosis, and treatment of BED.

 Eating Disorder Hope

 Eating Disorder Hope offers education, support, and inspiration to those with eating disorders, their loved ones, and eating disorder treatment providers.
 Eating Disorder Hope resources include articles on eating disorder treatment options, support groups, recovery tools, and more.
 Whether an individual struggles with bulimia, anorexia, body image distortion, or binge-eating disorders, Eating Disorder Hope can help.